-5-4.19 - SEWER DEPARTMENT TO MAKE ALL SEWER CONNECTIONS
+3.1.4 5-4.19 - SEWER DEPARTMENT TO MAKE ALL SEWER CONNECTIONS

-It shall be unlawful for any person to perform the work or connect onto the city sewer system.
-The city, by and through its Sewer Department, shall make all connections onto the city sewer system.
+It shall be unlawful for any person to perform the work or connect to the city sewer system.
+The city, by and through its Sewer Department, shall make all connections to the city sewer system.

-7-2.11 - INSPECTIONS
+3.1.5 7-2.11 - INSPECTIONS

 The person performing work under the provisions of this chapter shall cause all work to be inspected by the Inspector and shall notify the Inspector at least 24 hours before the time set for such inspection.
 Work completed without giving such notice or request for inspection shall not be acceptable, and work done during the absence of the Inspector shall be subject to rejection.
-All work performed under this chapter shall be in conformance with applicable plans, details, and specifications of the city and shall be done to the satisfaction and under the supervision of the Director.
+All work performed under this chapter shall be in conformance with applicable plans, details, and specifications of the city.
+Work shall be done to the satisfaction and under the supervision of the Director.

-13.66.050 - ADDITIONAL REQUIREMENTS TO INSTALL GREASE TRAPS - FOOD ESTABLISHMENTS
+3.1.6 13.66.050 - ADDITIONAL REQUIREMENTS TO INSTALL GREASE TRAPS - FOOD ESTABLISHMENTS

-All food establishments as defined in Chapter 7.01 of this code which are or are required or permitted to be connected to a community sewer system shall install grease, oil, sand and grit interceptors for the proper handling of wastes containing grease or oil in excess of three hundred milligrams per liter of animal and vegetable origin and/or one hundred milligrams per liter of mineral or petroleum origin, or any flammable wastes, sand, grit and other harmful ingredients.
+All food establishments as defined in Chapter 7.01 of this code which are required or permitted to be connected to a community sewer system shall install grease, oil, sand and grit interceptors for the proper handling of wastes.
+These should be containing grease or oil in excess of three hundred milligrams per liter of animal and vegetable origin and/or one hundred milligrams per liter of mineral or petroleum origin, or any flammable wastes, sand, grit and other harmful ingredients.
 Interceptors shall be designed to substantially conform to the standards set forth in Section 13.66.060 of this chapter and Exhibit A thereto.
 Any deviation from the standards of this section must be approved in advance in writing by the county engineer.
 (Ord.
 279-C § 2(part), 1994).

-13.66.070 - INSPECTION AND MAINTENANCE REQUIREMENTS FOR GREASE TRAPS
+3.1.7 13.66.70 - INSPECTION AND MAINTENANCE REQUIREMENTS FOR GREASE TRAPS